 - If you climb the rankings you can enjoy the residual income

-- No doubt that when you just start you do bother your friends and family members
+- At the beginning, you “have to” bother your friends and family members

 - Most of the products are expensive and your potential clients often have already their preferred brands